If you want to learn about user personas, this is the best place to start!

-Personas based on customers interviews provide much more accurate data than the imaginaries ones, that’s why it is important to realize good interviews.
+Personas based on customer interviews provide more accurate data than the imaginary ones.
+That’s why it is important to conduct great interviews.

-The main problem you can occur during an interview is to collect wrong information that will lead you in the wrong direction.
-Indeed it often happens that interviewees lie to you without even realize it, they just try to be nice.
-However, in reality, they give you non-relevant information.
+The main problem that can occur during an interview is to collect wrong information that will lead you in the wrong direction.
+While it often happens that interviewees lie to you without even realize it, they just try to be nice, in reality, they give you non-relevant information.

-- Take notes about what the interviewee says, but also about these emotions to detect an eventual lying.
+- Take notes about what the interviewee says, but also about his emotions to detect if he’s lying.

 - Ask important questions (Imagine your company failed.
 Why did it fail? / Imagine your company is a huge success.
-Why?)
+Why did it succeed?)

-- Have a casual conversation: you and the interviewee need to feel comfortable, so be casual is one of the good ways to get good data.
+- Have a casual conversation: both you and the interviewee need to feel comfortable.

 - Listen more, talk less.

-- Be specific, make them speak about their life (How do you solve X now? / Why do you bother)
+- Be specific.
+Make them speak about their life (How would you solve problem X? / Why should you bother?)